IntentArchitect/Docs/articles/whats-new/2023/07/index.md

 The FluentValidation modules would already generate max length validation rule for `Command` and `DTO` fields mapped to `Class` `Attribute`s of type `string` with a `Text Constraints` stereotype with its `MaxLength` value set.
 An equivalent rule is now generated for fields mapped to `Operation` or `Constructor` `Parameter`s.

-### Fluent Validation Update to 11.6.0
+### FluentValidation NuGet packages upgraded to 11.6.0

-Fluent Validation's nuget packages have been updated from 9.3.0 to version 11.6.0.
+Fluent Validation's NuGet packages have been updated from 9.3.0 to version 11.6.0.

 More detail can be found with the [upgrade guide to version 11](https://docs.fluentvalidation.net/en/latest/upgrading-to-11.html).

 Available from:

+- Intent.Application.FluentValidation 3.7.0
 - Intent.Application.FluentValidation.Dtos 3.6.0
-- Intent.Application.FluentValidation 3.7.0
 - Intent.Application.MediatR.FluentValidation 4.2.0

-### Microsoft.AspNetCore.Authentication.JwtBearer security update
+### Microsoft.AspNetCore.Authentication.JwtBearer NuGet package upgraded due to security advisory

-For security reasons we have updated the `Microsoft.AspNetCore.Authentication.JwtBearer` nuget package to ensure that no known security vulnerabilities are kept in your code base.

 > [!IMPORTANT]
-> Please update one of the following modules as soon as possible!
+> `Microsoft.AspNetCore.Authentication.JwtBearer` NuGet package versions before 6.x may be affected by [this](https://github.com/dotnet/aspnetcore/issues/35246) security advisory.
+>
+> So as to not be affected by this known vulnerability, it's advised you install the latest modules listed below which will update the NuGet package as needed.

 Available from: